-Even if we stop doing everything that is bad right now, the destructive effects of our environmentally unsound practises of the last 100 or so years will continue to damage the planet for at least the next 2 – 3 decades.
+Even if we stop doing everything that is bad right now, the destructive effects of our environmentally unsound practices of the last 100 or so years, will continue to damage the planet for at least the next 2 – 3 decades.
 IF we could stop everything right now that is, which, of course, we can’t – so we try to instill in the youth what needs to be started today.

 But how is that going?
 Apparently not great.
 Even hardened journalist are so despondent that pretty grim things are being written in the news room.
 Of course, these harsh-but-honest comments you will never read in the news paper.